f4rys/save-some-space/README.md

 - Redirection: Seamlessly redirect users from shortened links to their original destinations.
 - Scalable Storage: Utilizes MongoDB Atlas for reliable and scalable data storage in the cloud.
 - Dynamic reloading: Implemented to prevent whole front-end from being reloaded on every change.
-- Privacy policy and terms of service: Implemented to ensure the privacy and user experience of the service is as intend
+- Privacy policy and terms of service: Implemented to ensure the privacy and user experience of the service is as intended

 </br>